Best Chateaux in the Loire Valley

 Chateau Villandry (the furthest south chateau on this list) is known for its GARDENS!!

-Best Chateau Hotel Stay Near Villandry: Just a few miles from Chateau de Villandry, lies the opulent Chateau de Rochecotte Hotel ($150+/night).
-Set on 12 wooded acres, southwest of Tours, Chateau de Rochecotte marries old-world elegance with modern amenities (like flat-screen TV’s) ~ & it’s a great place to stay if you’re interested in visiting chateaux in the southern Loire.
+Best Chateaux Stay Near Villandry: Just a few miles from Villandry lies the opulent Chateau de Rochecotte Hotel ($150+/night).
+Set on 12 wooded acres, south-west of Tours, Chateau de Rochecotte marries old-world elegance with modern amenities, such as flat-screen TV’s.
+It’s a great place to stay if you’re interested in visiting chateaux in the southern Loire.